What To Do With 10 Million Dollars If It Fell In Your Lap

 #2 Invest conservatively

 Some felt that the best option was conservative investing.
-If they invested the $10 million dollars in government bonds or corporate bonds and averaged a not unrealistic return of 3%, that’s $300,000 every year.
+If they invested $10 million dollars in government bonds or corporate bonds and averaged an unrealistic return of 3%, that’s $300,000 every year.

 As long as the bond market continues a steady return, this wouldn’t be a bad option at all.
 Having a $300K/year withdrawal rate isn’t bad!